Melissa is a self-taught and devoted crocheter. Today she creates her own patterns and teaches others the art of crochet.

 Gauge is probably the most hated word in crochet and knitting.
 It can be a real pain in the neck, especially for a beginner.
 But if you plan on making clothes like skirts and sweaters, or socks and hats, you’ll need to know how to figure out what your gauge is.

 Essentially, gauge will determine the size of your finished project.
 It is a certain number of stitches in a particular section of cloth.

 For example, 5 single crochet stitches may equal 2 inches in a hat pattern that uses worsted weight yarn and a G hook.
 But, you may not get the same gauge using the same supplies.

-Everyone crochets differently, some people make their crochet stitches very tight, others make loose stitches.
+Everyone crochets differently; some people make their crochet stitches very tight, while others make loose stitches.
 This is why it is recommended to make a gauge swatch, or a sample swatch of the pattern to see what your gauge actually is.